BaseFEX Exchange Review: A Non-KYC Derivatives Exchange (Exchange)

 To register for a BaseFEX account, head over to the registration page here.

 BaseFEX provides just one method of registration for an account via email.
-When registering for an exchange we always recommend using a dedicated email address and 2FA device along with a unique password.
+When registering for an exchange, we always recommend using a dedicated email address and 2FA device along with a unique password.

 You can log in to your BaseFEX account 24/7 by going to login, and entering your details securely.

-Prior to ever logging into your favourite exchange, we always recommend that you double-check the URL and HTTPS certificate to confirm it is indeed your exchange that you are logging into and not a phishing site.
+Before ever logging into your favourite exchange, we always recommend that you double-check the URL and HTTPS certificate to confirm it is indeed your exchange that you are logging into and not a phishing site.

 If users have activated 2FA, they will be prompted to enter this at login and be logged into their account.

-Users receive email or text notifications when a login is made on your account and a nice feature as users can be alerted immediately if their account is compromised.
+Users receive email or text notifications when a login is made on your account, and a nice feature as users can be alerted immediately if their account is compromised.